allanzyu/math-game/README.md

 ## How to play
 ![Intro Screen](https://user-images.githubusercontent.com/36248744/101718535-412d0500-3a56-11eb-9cee-2af69bd9526e.PNG)

-Enter a name to begin playing!
+Enter a name to begin a game.
+This will be the name of the player's profile when it comes to saving/loading scores and statistics.

 ## Credits
 Professor Luis Flores for teaching CS119 and helping me get up to speed with python quickly!